THeWakeSystems/WakeDreamPainter/README.md

 # WakeDreamPainter Installation Instructions
+ChiliPainter is an Al-supported painting software, special designed for AMD Ryzen CPucomputation.
+ChiliPainter is developed by AMD -Thewake Systems Al Application JointLaboratory and sponsored by AMD.
 After downloading the software from the Release Tag, you can directly install it.

 ## Post-Installation Steps